arkivverket/nikita-noark5-core/README.md

 </a>

 This is an open source Noark 5v4 core.
-This implement a REST based web API for storing av retrieving documents and metadata based on the Norwegian archive standard NOARK 5.
+This implement a REST based web API for storing and retrieving documents and metadata based on the Norwegian archive standard NOARK 5.

 Read [INSTALL](docs/general/Install.md) to get started.